 ATS will scan your resume, searching for keywords by recognizing your resume formatting.
 For this reason, it’s critical that your medical assistant resume matches ATS standards, lest your application gets thrown out without ever being reviewed.

-Beat the ATS with these tips:
+How to beat the ATS with these tips:

 Feeling overwhelmed?
 Check out our resume builder to ensure your formatting is done correctly.

-Thankfully, writing an effective resume doesn’t have to be overwhelming.
-The key is to take it one section at a time.
 Using our resume builder, you can avoid all the frustration of writing and re-writing improperly formatted sections.
 Save yourself the time that could be spent on the job search.
 Let’s address the essentials:

 What’s the objective/summary all about?